Wyvern College Childcare EY490565

 We aim to ensure that all children’s needs are met to the best of our ability with funds that are available to us.
 This means that we endeavour to be inclusive for all children at all times.

 - How is the decision made about what type and how much support my child/young person will receive?

-Wyvern’s SENCo, Area Inclusion Co-ordinator, parents, key person and any other outside agencies will liaise together to determine what support would be best appropriate for your child’s needs.
+Wyvern’s SENDCo, parents, key person and any other outside agencies will liaise to determine what support would be most appropriate for your child’s needs.
 There are varying types and levels of support which will be different for every child, a decision will be made solely around your child’s individual needs.

-The support that is then put in place will be monitored in regards to how well it is working for your child and the progress they are making.
+The support put in place will be monitored, reviewed and adjusted to ensure your child makes the best possible progress.
 This will be done through regular observation, reviewing targets on Individual Education Plans (IEPs) and developmental progress monitoring.
 We will communicate on a regular basis with parents to discuss their child’s progress.
-Levels of support are subject to change at any time; it may be increased or decreased depending on the level of progress over certain time periods.
 The parent will be involved in any decision that is made concerning their child’s care.

 - How are parents involved in the setting/school/college?
 How can I be involved?

 Parents are also welcome to come in to read stories, share information about their culture or jobs if it is relevant to the children’s interests.
-We also hold fun days at Easter and Summer Fetes.
+We also hold fun days throughout the year.
 On occasion picnics and shows have also been arranged which parents are always involved in.

 - Children 0-5

 - Day nursery